Anski-D/screen_animator/README.md

 : Optional boolean, default is `False`.
 Sets whether the entire rendered animation should be flipped vertically (more accurately, rotated 180&deg;).

 > [!NOTE]
 > Some Raspberry Pi displays might need to be rotated 180&deg;.
-This can be done within Raspberry Pi OS configuration files, but by setting this parameter in Python results tend to be much smoother.
+This can be done within Raspberry Pi OS configuration files, but setting this parameter in Python tends to give a much smoother animation.

 `fps_on`
 : Optional boolean, default is `False`.
 When turned on, a small frames-per-second (FPS) counter is displayed.
 Useful for finding how high the FPS can be raised.